-Porto, Portugal — I was looking for the perfect spot to relax, and suddenly Selina Porto Hotel invited me to spend one night at their accommodations.
+Porto, Portugal — I was looking for the perfect spot to relax, and suddenly Selina Porto Hotel invited me to do a partnership collaboration.

 I was really excited, as I was doing my research to find out more about them, I found out that Selina, wasn’t just a hotel.
 It was actually the perfect place to connect with others.